30 Things I Have Learned About Buying and Selling Child Care Businesses Over the Last 30 Years

-I will celebrate 26 years of helping people build, buy, grow, and sell child care businesses in a few months.
-It is hard to believe that 26 years have passed.
+8his year, I celebrate 30 years of helping people build, buy, grow, and sell childcare businesses.
+It is hard to believe that 30 years have passed.
 I can still recall starting my business brokerage and consulting company and selling the first child care business.
-I was speaking with a child care owner the other day, and he said, “I bet you have seen a lot and learned many things about improving, valuing and selling child care businesses in the last 26 years.”
-Yep, I have learned many things and thought I would share 26 of the most important things I have learned over the years.
+I was speaking with a child care owner the other day, and he said, “I bet you have seen a lot and learned many things about improving, valuing, and selling child care businesses in the last 30 years.”
+Yes, I have learned many things, and I thought I would share 30 of the most important lessons I have learned over the years.

 #1 Selling a child care business often takes longer than expected.

-Many child care owners erroneously compare selling their child care business to selling a home.
-Having sold their last home in three or four months, they think the sale of their child care business will be pretty quick.
-When I started 26 years ago, the average time to sell a business was nine to twelve months.
-Due to many factors; a lower number of qualified buyers, lack of financing, and increased child care industry regulations, to name a few, the average time to sell a child business is from one to two years.
+Many childcare owners mistakenly compare selling their childcare business to selling a home.
+Having sold their last home in three or four months, they believe the sale of their childcare business will be relatively quick.
+When I started 30 years ago, the average time to sell a business was nine to twelve months.
+Due to various factors, including a lower number of qualified buyers, a lack of financing, and increased regulations in the child care industry, among others, the average time to sell a child care business is typically one to two years.
 Do some sell faster?
-Sure, however, on average, you should plan on a one to two-year marketing time frame.
+However, on average, you should plan on a one- to two-year marketing timeframe.

-Jokingly, I always tell child care business owners to make sure they contact me about selling their business when they are just feeling a little crunchy around the edges.
-If they wait until they are complete “toast,” their burn-out will lead to a lower sale price and frustration with the average length of time necessary to fully market a child care business and receive the highest price.
+Jokingly, I always tell childcare business owners to make sure they contact me about selling their business when they are just feeling a little uneasy around the edges.
+If they wait until they are completely “toast,” their burnout will lead to a lower sale price and frustration with the average length of time necessary to market a childcare business and receive the highest price fully.

-So, plan ahead – take your child care business to market early enough to allow plenty of time for a qualified buyer willing to pay fair market value to be identified and a structured, business preserving transfer to take place.
-And, should you get lucky and your child care business sells quickly – well, that just means you will get to start the next chapter of your life sooner – retirement, moving to the beach, or spending more time with family and friends.
+So, plan ahead – take your childcare business to market early enough to allow plenty of time for a qualified buyer willing to pay fair market value to be identified and a structured, business-preserving transfer to take place.
+And, should you get lucky and your childcare business sells quickly, well, that means you’ll get to start the next chapter of your life sooner – retirement, moving to the beach, or spending more time with family and friends.

 #2 Loose lips sink ships.
 Confidentiality is SOOOOO important.

 It cannot be overstated the importance of keeping the potential sale of your child care business completely confidential.
-Even small breaches of confidentiality often result in the loss of employees and enrolled children.
-Breaches of confidentiality can lead to reducing the purchase price or taking the business off the market and working months or years to rebuild enrollment and business value.
+Even minor breaches of confidentiality often result in the loss of employees and enrolled children.
+Breaches of confidentiality can lead to a reduction in the purchase price or the business being taken off the market, requiring months or years to rebuild enrollment and business value.

-Too often, when thinking about selling their child care business, owners seek advice from individuals that know nothing about selling a child care business and how sensitive parents and staff can be to a possible change in ownership.
-An attorney, accountant, or real estate agent tells them the best way to sell a business is to let everyone know it is for sale – tell your employees, parents and call your competition and see if they would like to buy your child care business – very bad and ultimately very expensive advice!
+Too often, when considering the sale of their child care business, owners seek advice from individuals who lack knowledge about selling a child care business and the sensitivity of parents and staff to a potential change in ownership.
+An attorney, accountant, or real estate agent tells them the best way to sell a business is to let everyone know it is for sale – tell your employees, parents, and call your competition and see if they would like to buy your child care business – very bad and ultimately very expensive advice!

 I recently spoke with a child care owner who had done just that – let everyone know she was looking to sell.
-Having heard the same story hundreds of times, I could have finished telling it for her.
-She shared that she had shown the business more than a dozen times, had not received a single legitimate offer.
-Several individuals, having no money, wanted her to lease them the child care business and building with no money down – just come in and start running the business and make monthly lease payments for everything.
+Having heard the same story hundreds of times, I could have recited it to her.
+She shared that she had shown the business to more than a dozen potential buyers and had not received a single legitimate offer.
+Several individuals, having no money, wanted her to lease them the childcare business and building with no money down – just come in and start running the business, making monthly lease payments for everything.
 She had lost a few key teachers to her competitors, and her enrollment and business value had declined.
-Each day she had to spend time addressing her employees’ and parents’ concerns about what potential buyers might take over the business – would they be qualified, what changes would they make, would they lose their job – on and on.
-She, of course, wished that she would have reached out to someone that specialized in helping people buy and sell child care businesses – confidentially.
-Fearing her business would continue to decline, she considered closing the child care business and leasing the building to a guy wanting it for another type of business.
-Once a thriving, profitable child care business, operated for twenty-plus years with a stellar reputation, on the brink of closing the doors.
-In the end, the total financial loss will probably be several hundred thousand dollars.
-Yes, loss lips sink ships and child care businesses – confidentiality in selling a child care business cannot be overstated.
+Each day, she had to spend time addressing her employees’ and parents’ concerns about what potential buyers might do with the business – would they be qualified, what changes would they make, and would they lose their jobs, among other concerns.
+She, of course, wished that she had reached out to someone who specialized in helping people buy and sell child care businesses confidentially.
+Fearing her business would continue to decline, she considered closing the childcare business and leasing the building to a man who wanted it for another type of business.
+Once a thriving, profitable childcare business, operating for twenty-plus years with a stellar reputation, was on the brink of closing its doors.
+Ultimately, the total financial loss is likely to be several hundred thousand dollars.
+Yes, loss of lips sinks ships and childcare businesses – confidentiality in selling a childcare business cannot be overstated.

-All marketing efforts, meetings, business showings, completing the steps of due diligence, notifying licensing of the sale, and desire to change ownership – all the way up to the day of closing must be handled confidentially.
-Over the years, I have developed processes and procedures to lessen the chance of breaches of confidentiality.
-It takes a vigilant focus on following proven best practices and constantly reminding everyone involved – seller, buyer, lenders, attorney, accountant – everyone about the need for extreme confidentiality.
+All marketing efforts, meetings, business showings, completing the steps of due diligence, notifying licensing of the sale, and the desire to change ownership – all the way up to the day of closing must be handled confidentially.
+Over the years, I have developed processes and procedures to minimize the risk of confidentiality breaches.
+It requires a vigilant focus on following proven best practices and constantly reminding everyone involved – seller, buyer, lenders, attorney, and accountant – of the need for extreme confidentiality.
 The continued successful child care business operations and business value depend on it.

 #3 Increased regulation decreases the business value and sales price.

-I have worked on child care brokerage and consulting projects in many states across the county.
-And,with more of course in my home state of North Carolina.
-Over the last two decades, child care regulations in North Carolina have increased substantially.
-Regulations, particularly burdensome regulations, increase the cost to do business and decrease profits, decreasing the value and possible sales price.
+I have worked on child care brokerage and consulting projects in many states across the country.
+And, with more, of course, in my home state of North Carolina.
+Over the last two decades, child care regulations in North Carolina have undergone substantial increases.
+Regulations, particularly burdensome ones, increase the cost of doing business and decrease profits, thereby decreasing the value and potential sales price.

 #4 Increased regulation reduces desirability.

-Over the years, I have successfully sold child care businesses to individuals already in the industry – like directors, and teachers.
+Over the years, I have successfully sold childcare businesses to individuals already in the industry, such as directors and teachers.
 Today, when asked if they are interested in buying their own child care business, often the response is – “Are you crazy?
-It is hard enough to be a director or teacher in child care today.
+It is challenging enough to be a director or teacher in childcare today.
 I would never want to deal with what I see the owner going through every day.”
-Today we have an abundance of buyers (chains and private equity groups) ready to purchase multi-location programs.
-Still, fewer child care business buyers today than years ago seek to purchase a single location child are program.
+Today, we have an abundance of buyers (chains and private equity groups) ready to purchase large childcare businesses and multi-location programs.
+Still, fewer child care business buyers today than in years past seek to purchase a small or medium-sized single-location child care program.
 Fewer buyers increase the time it takes to sell a child care business.

 #5 Organized financial records increase the purchase price.

 Most child care owners (like most small business owners) are not accountants.
 Keeping up with the financial records often “takes a back seat” to many other activities necessary to operate a child care business.
-Specialized child care software programs can make keeping up with tuition and expenses easier.
+Specialized childcare software programs can make keeping track of tuition and expenses easier.
 At a minimum, you should have a monthly Profit and Loss (P&L) Statement either prepared in-house or by an accountant.
 And, of course, the annual corporate tax return should reflect the information contained in the monthly P&L Statements.

-The tax code provides many legal tax deductions that decrease taxes at the corporate and individual levels.
+The tax code offers numerous legal tax deductions that reduce taxes at both the corporate and individual levels.
 Some business owners write off many expenses that have nothing to do with the operation of the child care business.
-These expenses may reduce the state and federal taxes due; they will also reduce the value or selling price of the child care business.
-Many buyers, their accountants, lenders, and other advisors are not interested in discussing which expenses were business related and which expenses were just personal expenses run through the child care business.
+These expenses may reduce the state and federal taxes due; they will also decrease the value or selling price of the childcare business.
+Many buyers, their accountants, lenders, and other advisors are not interested in discussing which expenses were business-related and which were personal expenses run through the childcare business.
 They often will not be willing to add the unnecessary expenses back to reflect a higher cash flow and value in valuing the business.

-If you want to receive the highest price possible for your child care business, stop running personal expenses through the business – clean up your financials and have an organized, clear paper trail of all revenue and expenses to support the financial statements, tax returns, and true cash flow and business value.
+If you want to receive the highest price possible for your childcare business, stop running personal expenses through the business – clean up your financials and maintain an organized, clear paper trail of all revenue and expenses to support the financial statements, tax returns, and accurate cash flow and business value.

 #6 Facilities built for child care with a good layout increase the price.

 As you might expect, buildings designed and built for child care have the highest value.
-In addition, newer buildings are often more desirable to child care buyers since new facilities usually have fewer building code issues requiring fewer updates.
+In addition, newer buildings are often more desirable to childcare buyers since they usually have fewer building code issues, requiring fewer updates.

-Over the years, the student-to-teacher ratio has changed for each age group—child care centers with rooms that are not too small and not too large offer the greatest flexibility.
-And the ability to move classrooms around to meet ratios and enrollment needs.
+Over the years, the student-to-teacher ratio has changed for each age group.
+Child care centers with rooms that are neither too small nor too large offer the greatest flexibility.
+And the ability to rearrange classrooms to meet changing ratios and enrollment needs.

-Of course, when most folks start in child care, building a new facility is not a financial option.
-So, remodeling/repurposing a building for child care is necessary.
+Of course, when most people start in child care, building a new facility is not a financially viable option.
+Therefore, remodeling or repurposing a building for child care is necessary.
 Existing structures – supports, doors, windows, electric, plumbing, and layout must be analyzed with the thought of creating the most usable, highest licensed space possible – your future child care business profits and ability to sell your child care business someday depend on it.

 Over the years, I have heard and read articles written by other child care business brokers that state, “the value of your child care business is determined by its value after closing.”
 Each buyer will indeed assign a different value or price to your child care business based on factors important to them – “beauty is in the eye of the beholder.”
-However, your child care business’s value and fair market price are based on how you operate it today.
+However, the value and fair market price of your childcare business are based on how you operate it today.

-I have always found it interesting how child care brokers and the buyers they represent try to negotiate a lower value for a child care business based on how the buyer will operate the business after closing – their corporate overhead, their additional management labor cost, and other expenses that will decrease profits.
-How a buyer operates the child care business after they buy it is on them – not you.
-Why should you accept a lower price because the buyer cannot operate your business as profitable as you do?
+I have always found it interesting how child care brokers and the buyers they represent attempt to negotiate a lower value for a child care business based on how the buyer plans to operate the business after closing – their corporate overhead, additional management labor costs, and other expenses that will decrease profits.
+How a buyer operates the childcare business after they buy it is their responsibility, not yours.
+Why should you accept a lower price because the buyer cannot operate your business as profitably as you do?
 Of course, these same buyers are never willing to offer you more money if they see changes they can make that will increase profits.

 It is important to know “who does the child care business broker represent” – you or the buyer?
-Many child care business brokers will tell you they represent you – list your child care business for sale – but then only expose your child care business to a limited number of buyers – usually the larger chain operations and negotiate against you based on the low price child care chain operators want to pay.
-Make sure your child care business broker is truly working on your behalf and not the buyers.
+Many child care business brokers will tell you they represent you, list your child care business for sale, but then only expose your child care business to a limited number of buyers, usually the larger chain operations, and negotiate against you based on the low price child care chain operators want to pay.
+Ensure your child care business broker is truly working on your behalf and not on behalf of the buyers.

 #8 Participating in the Federal Food Program (CACFP) Increases Profits.

-Over the years, I have heard many reasons and excuses not to participate in the Federal Food Program – I have just never heard a good one.
-Unless you are in a very high-income demographic area and can keep your center full with all private pay parents, it is crazy not to participate in the Federal Food Program.
+Over the years, I have heard many reasons and excuses for not participating in the Federal Food Program – I have just never heard a good one.
+Unless you are in a very high-income demographic area and can keep your center full with all private-pay parents, it is crazy not to participate in the Federal Food Program.
 If you follow the program, complete it, and file on time, the reimbursement will cover food costs, labor costs for food preparation, and some administrative program costs.

 #9 Selling to an employee is highly unlikely.

-Child care owners often hope to sell their child care business to a long-term, loyal employee like a director or lead teacher.
-Transferring a child care business to someone already familiar with the business, employees, parents, and children has advantages.
-However, in 26 years of selling child care businesses, I have only sold one center to an existing employee.
+Child care owners often hope to sell their child care business to a long-term, loyal employee, like a director or lead teacher.
+Transferring a childcare business to someone already familiar with the business, including employees, parents, and children, has advantages.
+However, in 30 years of selling child care businesses, I have only sold one center to an existing employee.

-Employees often do not have the financial resources to purchase the child care business.
-Unless the child care owner is willing to do extensive seller financing and make other concessions, a transaction is often not possible.
-Now I hear you, “yes, many child care employees dream of owning a child care business.”
-However, only two percent of folks that start out trying to buy a child care business (actually any kind of business) end up buying a business – pretty slim numbers.
-Those child care employees who venture out on their own usually try to purchase a small center or open a new center due to limited financial resources.
+Employees often lack the financial resources to purchase a childcare business.
+Unless the childcare owner is willing to provide extensive seller financing and make other concessions, a transaction is often not possible.
+Now I hear you, “Yes, many child care employees dream of owning a child care business.”
+However, only two percent of people who start out trying to buy a childcare business (or any business) ultimately end up buying one – pretty slim odds.
+Those childcare employees who venture out on their own usually try to purchase a small center or open a new one due to limited financial resources.

-Another important thing to consider, the employer-employee relationship is often damaged when an employee is unsuccessful in purchasing the child care business where employed.
-I’ve known several child care owners that lost a great, long-term employee when a possible business sale did not work out.
+Another important consideration is that the employer-employee relationship is often strained when an employee is unsuccessful in purchasing the childcare business where they are employed.
+I’ve known several childcare owners who lost a great, long-term employee when a potential business sale fell through.
 Before approaching an employee to buy your child care business, you should give it considerable thought – the stats are not in your favor.

-Skimping on interior and exterior preventative maintenance will end up costing you more money in the long run.
-Having a set schedule to take care of all the small and large preventative maintenance items in a childcare facility is a must.
-Setup a simple “Preventative Maintenance To-Do List” broken down Quarterly and Monthly will ensure that your childcare facility always looks good and helps to decrease large repair bills from deferred maintenance problems.
+Skimping on interior and exterior preventive maintenance will ultimately cost you more money in the long run.
+Having a set schedule to address all the small and large preventive maintenance items in a childcare facility is essential.
+Setting up a simple “Preventive Maintenance To-Do List” broken down into Quarterly and Monthly will ensure that your childcare facility always looks good and helps to decrease large repair bills from deferred maintenance problems.

-#11 A buyer will buy your child care business for its’ potential – they just won’t pay you for it.
+#11 A buyer will buy your child care business for its potential – they won’t pay you for it.

 Child care business owners often list all the changes a buyer could make to increase business profits.
-It is true that some child care buyers will buy your child care business for its potential – but they will not pay you for potential.
-The realization of potential takes work – hard work and often additional capital expenditure investments in the child care business.
-A buyer is not going to pay you for this potential that they must then make additional capital investments and hard work to achieve.
-If you think your child care business could increase potential – profits by adding an after school program or summer camp, you need to add the program if you expect to be paid for it.
-If you think your profits could be higher through better labor cost management, you need to implement measures to decrease your labor costs if you want a buyer to pay you a higher price because your labor costs are within normal operating ratios.
-Whatever the “potential item” might be, you need to have implemented it, and your financial records should reflect the savings or increase profits if you want the sales prices to reflect your child care businesses’ “true potential.”
+It is true that some child care buyers will buy your child care business for its potential, but they will not pay you for potential.
+The realization of potential requires hard work and often additional capital expenditures in the childcare business.
+A buyer is unlikely to pay you for this potential that they must then invest additional capital and exert considerable effort to achieve.
+If you think your child care business could increase potential profits by adding an after-school program or summer camp, you need to add the program if you expect to be paid for it.
+If you think your profits could be higher through better labor cost management.
+In that case, you need to implement measures to decrease your labor costs if you want a buyer to pay you a higher price because your labor costs are within normal operating ratios.
+Whatever the “potential item” might be, you need to have implemented it, and your financial records should reflect the savings or increased profits if you want the sales prices to reflect your child care business’s “true potential.”

 #12 Owner financing is often required and increases the purchase price.

-About 99% of the child care owners I have represented in the last 26 years would have preferred getting all of their money at closing.
+About 99% of the childcare owners I have represented over the last 26 years would have preferred to receive all of their money at closing.
 Outside of selling to a large regional or national child care chain, 90% of all business transfers will include selling financing.
 This is for three main reasons.

-• Seller financing results in a higher sales price.
-Everyone has heard – You can have your price or terms – just not both.
-Business sales that involve seller financing are sold for more money.
+- Seller financing results in a higher sales price.
+Everyone has heard – You can have your price or terms, just not both.
+Business sales that involve seller financing tend to sell for more money.

-• It is often a “red flag” to business buyers and lenders if the child care business owner is not willing to offer a reasonable amount of owner financing.
-The concern is that the seller knows something about the child care business, market, state regulations or other changes on the horizon that may negatively impact the child care busines so, the seller wants to get all of their money at closing.
-Demanding all cash at closing will limit the number of buyers, their ability to obtain financing and the purchase price.
+- It is often a “red flag” to business buyers and lenders if the child care business owner is not willing to offer a reasonable amount of owner financing.
+The concern is that the seller is aware of potential issues in the child care business, such as market trends, state regulations, or other upcoming changes that may negatively impact the business, so the seller wants to receive all of their money at closing.
+Demanding all cash at closing will limit the number of buyers, their ability to obtain financing, and the purchase price.

-• Without some owner financing, buyers often cannot obtain a loan to purchase the business.
-So how much owner financing?
-Under the new Small Business Administration – SBA guaranteed loans would normally require 10% or so of the total purchase price to be held in a seller finance note.
-If the buyer were obtaining a conventional bank loan (not guaranteed by the SBA), a higher down payment would be required.
-Usually in the 20 to 30% range.
+- Without some owner financing, buyers often cannot obtain a loan to purchase the business.
+So, how much owner financing?
+Under the new Small Business Administration (SBA) guidelines, guaranteed loans would normally require 10% or more of the total purchase price to be held in a seller-financed note.
+If the buyer were obtaining a conventional bank loan (not guaranteed by the SBA), a higher down payment would be required, usually in the 20 to 30% range.
 The seller often must be willing to provide a higher amount of financing for a buyer to obtain a conventional loan.

-#13 Excess labor costs decrease profits and child care business value.
+#13 Excess labor costs decrease profits and reduce the value of childcare businesses.

-The cost of labor – salaries, benefits, and associated employment taxes for teachers, staff, and management are often the largest expenditure in a child care business.
-Controlling labor costs is a must in child care no matter how small or large your child care business.
-Although there are many things to consider when analyzing labor within a child care business, most often the greatest labor cost savings are achieved through better employee scheduling particularly for employees involved in the classroom – lead teacher, assistant teachers, and floaters.
+The cost of labor – salaries, benefits, and associated employment taxes for teachers, staff, and management is often the largest expenditure in a child care business.
+Controlling labor costs is essential in child care, regardless of the size of your child care business.
+Although there are many factors to consider when analyzing labor within a childcare business, the greatest labor cost savings are often achieved through better employee scheduling, particularly for employees involved in the classroom, such as lead teachers, assistant teachers, and floaters.
 Common things I see in child care businesses that result in higher labor costs:

-• Using too many part-time employees.
-Utilizing more full-time employees and fewer part-time employees often results in better-managed labor costs – particularly for teaching staff.
-In child care, part-time employees are better utilized (if truly needed) in positions like floater, cook, driver, or office administrative roles.
+- Using too many part-time employees.
+Utilizing more full-time employees and fewer part-time employees often results in more effectively managed labor costs, particularly for teaching staff.
+In childcare, part-time employees are better utilized (if truly needed) in positions such as floater, cook, driver, or office administrative roles.
 Instead of having two or three part-time employees, can you combine roles or job descriptions and have one full-time employee complete the same job functions?

-Small changes in labor-management can have large impacts on decreasing labor costs, increase child care business profits and increase overall child care business value.
+Small changes in labor-management can have a significant impact on reducing labor costs, increasing childcare business profits, and enhancing overall childcare business value.

 #14 Make sure your child care business broker represents your interests.